shaack/cm-chessboard/README.md

 [cm-fen-editor](https://shaack.com/projekte/cm-fen-editor/).
 They are all nice written ES6 Modules to handle different aspects of chess games.

+> Note: With Version 6 **markers** have been moves to an extension, see the [Markers Extension example](https://shaack.com/projekte/cm-chessboard/examples/extensions/chessboard-markers-extension.html) and [Input callbacks example](https://shaack.com/projekte/cm-chessboard/examples/input-callbacks.html).

 ## Features

 - **No dependencies**, just clean ES6